chiois

 Address: 34 Rue de Belleville, 75020 Paris, France

-Alex serves up plates that smell delightful with the street food of Wenzhou.
-The bao, jiaozi (homemade dumplings), and meat-stuffed eggplants are some of the best in the neighborhood.
-A little bonus: the portions are generous and the service is always cheerful.
-You’ll also want to come back for the crispy stir-fried dishes and homemade sauces that elevate every bite.
-A sure thing!
+Alex juggles plates that smell like delicious Wenzhou street food.
+The bao, jiaozi (homemade dumplings), and eggplants with meat are some of the best in the neighborhood.
+Little bonus: the portions are generous and the service is always smiling.
+We also come back for the crispy stir-fried dishes and the homemade sauces that elevate every bite.
+A sure bet.

 Address: 24 Rue de Belleville, 75020 Paris, France